couchbaselabs/docs-ng/content/couchbase-sdk-c-2.1/tutorial.markdown

-If you need to set up a server node or data bucket, you can do so with Couchbase Administrative Console, Couchbase Command-Line Interface (CLI), or Couchbase REST-API.
+If you need to set up a server node or data bucket, you can do so with Couchbase Administrative Console, Couchbase Command-Line Interface (CLI), or Couchbase REST API.
 For information and instructions, see:

  * [Using the Couchbase Web Console](http://www.couchbase.com/docs/couchbase-manual-1.8/couchbase-introduction.html),